jonnonz1/nz-statute-book/acts/public/1962/maori-community-development-act-1962.md

 This Act shall be administered by the Minister of Maori Affairs, and the powers conferred by this Act shall be under the general direction and control of the Minister.

 ### 4 Community Officers
-For the purposes of this Act there shall be appointed under the State Sector Act 1988 as officers of the Public Service (whether as permanent or temporary officers) and as officers of the Ministry of Maori Development, such Community Officers as may be necessary.
+For the purposes of this Act there shall be appointed under the Public Service Act 2020 as officers of the public service (whether as permanent or temporary officers) and as officers of the Ministry of Maori Development, such Community Officers as may be necessary.

 ### 5 Honorary Community Officers
 [Repealed]